creative strategy

 selected work

-At United Way of Massachusetts Bay, I am leading the development of new internal and external research communications processes.
+At United Way of Massachusetts Bay, I lead the development of new internal and external research communications processes.

-At Boston University, I designed and taught the writing & multimedia communications courses “Digital Communities” and “Content Creators, Audiences, and Digital Communities.”
+At Boston University, I designed and taught writing & multimedia communications courses “Digital Communities” and “Content Creators, Audiences, and Digital Communities,” training junior researchers to explore questions at the intersection of technology and society and use social media to share insights, build an audience, and drive narrative change.

-personal newsletter: I write a semi-regular newsletter on loneliness, policy, and culture.
+newsletter: I write a semi-regular newsletter with commentary on loneliness, policy, and culture, drawing insights from social research and experience.
 See the list for examples or explore the archive.

 emerging Science & Trends for Evermore: I wrote a regular newsletter that summarized the latest research on grief and bereavement.

-bulletin for United Way of Mass Bay: I co-write a recap of recent events with local impacts.
+bulletin for United Way of Mass Bay: I co-wrote a recap of recent events with local impacts.
 Visit our Federal Response Page for more.

 applied academic research